Singapore start-up Sesto Robotics gets $7.7m funding

-"Having WTI as a strategic investor at this stage of our company's development helps us to expand into the important European and German market that is the home of Industry 4.0," said Sesto chief executive officer Ang Chor-Chen in a statement on Thursday (Jan 13).
+"Having WTI as a strategic investor at this stage of our company's development helps us to expand into the important European and German market that is the home of Industry 4.0," said Sesto chief executive officer Ang Chor-Chen in a statement yesterday.

 Sesto will also use the funds to develop its autonomous mobile robot (AMR) capabilities and digital marketing.